bazelbuild/starlark/spec.md

 `len(x)` returns the number of elements in its argument.

-It is a dynamic error if its argument is not an iterable or a sequence.
+It is a dynamic error if its argument is not a collection.

 ### list